juhyeonkim95/TaxiSimulatorOnGraph/data_example/README_data.md

 You should use your own data.

-There are total 4 files.
+There are total 4 csv files.

 - call data : `seoul_call_data_20181023.csv`
 - initial driver distributioin : `seoul_idle_driver_initial_distribution_20181023.csv`